Free Sets in Planar Graphs: History and Applications: Introduction

 In this survey, we study various kinds of vertex subsets of a planar graph $G$: proper-good sets, collinear sets, free-collinear sets, and free sets.
 Each of these definitions is, at first glance, more stringent than the one that precedes it.
 Indeed, it follows immediately from definitions that every free set is a free-collinear set, every free-collinear set is a collinear set, and every collinear set is a proper-good set.
 The definition of a proper-good set is the most relaxed, which makes it easy to find large proper-good sets, even by hand using a pencil and a paper that contains a \embedding\ of $G$.
-At the other extreme, free sets satisfy a very strong property that says we can place the vertices of a free set on any given pointset and then find locations for the other vertices of $G$ that results in a non-crossing straight-line drawing of $G$.
+At the other extreme, free sets satisfy a very strong property that says we can place the vertices of a free set on any given pointset and then find locations for the other vertices of $G$ that result in a non-crossing straight-line drawing of $G$.
 This makes free sets incredibly useful for many applications, including untangling.

-A key result in this area, discovered over a period of roughly 15 years, is that all of these definitions are equivalent: A vertex subset in a planar graph is proper-good if and only if it is collinear if and only if it is free-collinear if and only if it is free.
+A key result in this area, discovered over roughly 15 years, is that all of these definitions are equivalent: A vertex subset in a planar graph is proper-good if and only if it is collinear, if and only if it is free-collinear, if and only if it is free.
 Meanwhile, proper-good sets, collinear sets, free-collinear sets, and free sets were being used to resolve problems in graph drawing and related areas.
 With the benefit of hindsight, we attempt to organize and present two decades of results on free sets and their applications in a way that makes them as easy to understand and as useful as possible.

 The rest of this survey is structured as follows: In \cref{four_definitions} we present four definitions of free sets and explain why these four definitions are equivalent.
 In \cref{large_free_sets} we present upper and lower bounds on the size of free sets in planar graphs and various subclasses of planar graphs.
-In \cref{applications} we describe applications of free sets to a variety of graph drawing problems. \Cref{conclusion} concludes with a list of open problems and directions for further research.
+In \cref{applications} we describe applications of free sets to a variety of graph drawing problems.
+In \cref{one_bend_section}, we introduce a one-bend variant of free sets. \Cref{conclusion} concludes with a list of open problems and directions for further research.